 That same month Federal issued the second Royals' record: "Starting From Tonight" (my personal favorite), backed with "I Know I Love You So".
 It was reviewed the week of June 7, along with Tampa Red's "But I Forgive You", the 4 Blazes "Mary Jo", Shirley Haven & 4 Jacks' "Sure Cure For The Blues", and the Charioteers' "I'm The World's Biggest Fool".

 With some releases under their collective belt, the Royals started touring.
 They mostly played small-time gigs in Detroit, Toledo, and Columbus.
 While most of their material did well in Detroit, it would be a year before they had a national chart hit.
+The June 14 Detroit Tribune told of their wanderings: They'd played the Club DeLisa in Chicago (certainly not a small-time gig), Teen Town (Indianapolis), the Tropicana (Toledo), and the Unique (Flint).

 In July, the third record: "Moonrise," backed with "Fifth Street Blues."
 It was reviewed the week of August 2 (with "Fifth Street Blues" getting the higher rating), along with Wynonie Harris' "Night Train," Charles Brown's "Without Your Love," the Griffin Brothers' "The Clock Song," and the intriguing Peppermint Harris ditty: "There's A Dead Cat On The Line."